2600hz/kazoo5/doc/internationalization/numbers.md

 # International Phone Numbers

-By default, Kazoo includes appropriate configurations for running the system in the United States.
+By default, {% BRAND_NAME %} includes appropriate configurations for running the system in the United States.
 Nothing, however, stops folks from re-configuring the system to support other country's numbering system.

 2600Hz encourages you to consider sticking with the [E.164](https://en.wikipedia.org/wiki/E.164) format for globally rout-able numbers.